The Simple Investor (and 5 big threats)

 Money I'd never see again.

-But I knew doing nothing would also be a big mistake.
+But I also knew not investing would be a mistake too.

 Because I didn't want to spend 4 decades of my life working a 9-5 job.